Arsenic: Occurrence and production

-In 2014, China was the top producer of white arsenic with almost 70% world share, followed by Morocco, Russia, and Belgium, according to the British Geological Survey and the United States Geological Survey.
+In 2015, Peru and China were the top producer of white arsenic with almost 89 % world share, according to the United States Geological Survey.
 Most arsenic refinement operations in the US and Europe have closed over environmental concerns.
 Arsenic is found in the smelter dust from copper, gold, and lead smelters, and is recovered primarily from copper refinement dust.
 Arsenic is the main impurity found in copper concentrates to enter copper smelting facilities.
 There has been an increase in arsenic in copper concentrates over the years since copper mining has moved into deep high-impurity ores as shallow, low-arsenic copper deposits have been progressively depleted.

 On roasting arsenopyrite in air, arsenic sublimes as arsenic(III) oxide leaving iron oxides, while roasting without air results in the production of gray arsenic.
 Further purification from sulfur and other chalcogens is achieved by sublimation in vacuum, in a hydrogen atmosphere, or by distillation from molten lead-arsenic mixture.